Long Island Homeworks, general contractor in Hicksville NY

 Jim C.Levittown · Shed Dormer Addition

 We needed an in-law suite for my mother.
-Lisa handled every Huntington Town permit and Tim's drawings got us ADA clearance the first pass.
-Ramón's crew finished on schedule and my mother moved in that spring.
+Our permit coordinator handled every Huntington Town permit and our in-house architect's drawings got us ADA clearance the first pass.
+Our addition superintendent's crew finished on schedule and my mother moved in that spring.

 Patricia & Tom H.Huntington · In-Law Suite Addition

 Our rear kitchen extension opened the back of the house to the yard.
-Frank was on-site every Monday morning without fail.
+The owner was on-site every Monday morning without fail.
 When our appraisal came in after, the addition added more than it cost.

 Karen L.Garden City · Kitchen Addition

 Third project with LI Homeworks — dormer in 2015, full addition in 2019, now the barn-style garage.
 Same crew, same standards.
-I tell neighbors Frank is the last honest GC on Long Island.
+I tell neighbors they are the last honest GC on Long Island.

 Michael & Linda W.Cold Spring Harbor · Garage New Build